layer-3/docs/docs/learn/beginner/app-session-management.md

 # App Session Management

-App sessions in the Yellow network enable secure, off-chain computation with on-chain settlement.
+App sessions in the Yellow network enable secure, off-chain computation with optional on-chain settlement.
 This guide covers the complete lifecycle of app sessions, from creation through various operational stages to closure.

 ## Session Lifecycle Overview